DJDanl/cpp-docs.pt-br/docs/mfc/reference/cbitmap-class.md

 CSize GetBitmapDimension() const;
 ```

-### <a name="return-value"></a>Valor de retorno
+### <a name="return-value"></a>Valor retornado

 A largura e a altura do bitmap, medidas em unidades de 0,1 milímetros.
-A altura está no `cy` membro `CSize` do objeto e `cx` a largura está no membro.
-Se a largura e a altura do bitmap não tiverem sido definidas `SetBitmapDimension`usando, o valor de retorno será 0.
+A altura está no membro `cy` do objeto `CSize` e a largura está no membro `cx`.
+Se a largura e a altura do bitmap não tiverem sido definidas usando `SetBitmapDimension`, o valor de retorno será 0.

 ### <a name="remarks"></a>Comentários